-Arrival at Tribhuvan International Airport at Kathmandu and meet, assist and transfer to the hotel with our representative.
-Welcome drinks on arrival and briefing of tour program by one of the representative from Aarya Village Travel.
+Arrival at Tribhuvan International Airport at Kathmandu and meet, assist and transfer to the hotel by our representative.
+Welcome drinks on arrival and briefing of tour program by one of the representatives from Aarya Village Travel.

 After Breakfast drive to Pokhara.
-It is 5 hours drive from Kathmandu.
+It is 6-7 hours drive from Kathmandu.
 Pokhara is a remarkable place of natural beauty, situated at an altitude of 900m from the sea level and 200km west of Kathmandu valley.
 The enchanting town has several beautiful lakes and offers stunning panoramic views of Himalayan peaks.
 The serenity of lakes and the magnificence of the Himalayas rising behind them create an ambience of peace and magic.
-Check in hotel.
-Evening enjoy walking along the bank of Phewa Lake, admiring the stunning reflection of the Fish Tail Peak in the blue Phewa Lake waters.
+Check into hotel.
+Enjoy walking along the bank of Phewa Lake at evening, admiring the stunning reflection of the Fish Tail Peak in the blue Phewa Lake's water.

 Drive over the DochuLa pass in the morning.
 On clear weather, we can see around 200 miles of Himalayan summits bordering northern Bhutan.
 As we descend from the pass, we will notice that the vegetation changes from sub-alpine to sub-tropical.
 At the lower elevation, we can see banana plants, cactus and other semi-tropical plants, and the green terraced rice fields of Punakha.
 We begin our explorations with a visit to Punakha Dzong built in 1637 by Shabdrung Ngawang Namgyal and then take a hike to Chimi Lhakhang, the monastery dedicated to Lama Drukpa Kunley ” Divine Madman” knows for his outrageous behavior.
 Overnight stay at hotel.